 dr. Tim Pieters (PhD)

-My research can be divided in two main topic.
+My research can be divided in two main topics, including modeling of blood cancers in mice and using them for preclinical drug testing.

-Second, we use these preclinical models for evaluation of novel therapeutic strategies for different types of blood cancers (listed above).
+Second, by identifying the cell-of-origin of these malignancies and understanding their underlying molecular mechanisms, we try to identify druggable vulnerabilities.
+Next, we use these preclinical models for evaluation of novel therapeutic strategies for different types of blood cancers (listed above).
 To do so, we transplant luciferase-positive murine blood cancer cells into immunocompromised mice and monitor tumor formation and drug response using bioluminescence.

 - Genetic characterization and therapeutic targeting of MYC-rearranged T cell acute lymphoblastic leukaemia.
 Br J Haematol, 2019